mrWh1te/ngExcel/README.md

 3) Good Developer Experience (DX)
     - balance DRY & WET programming principles, don't reinvent the wheel

-First, ngLibrary's coding patterns focuses on reducing high cost code risks while separating code into mangeable units, then applying efforts to minimize TTI, and finally approaching the code to maintain a positive developers' experience.

 To learn more about the ground floor architectural patterns used in this application, check out [ngLibrary's Readme](https://github.com/mrWh1te/ngLibrary#nglibrary).
 This project follows its Enterprise programming patterns.
-The readme explains the rudimentary patterns and which programming value(s) they ascribe too.
+The readme explains the rudimentary patterns and their corresponding programming values.

+The Spreadsheet is designed to minimize memory consumption both in the JS heap and in the rendered UI's HTML.
+It uses CSS Grid and saves spreadsheet's rows and columns, not a value for every spreadsheet cell.
+As you enter data into the Spreadsheet, the cell values are then created and stored in the application state.

+Never the less, there is plenty of room for improvement.
+A "cache" hash-map of 1:1 look-up can improve the rendering of the spreadsheet (ie expression evaluation).
+Could stop lazily loading the SpreadsheetViewModule, and just import it directly into AppModule.
+Also, can delete cells from app state as the values are cleared.
+And more!
+With its current design, additional pipes can be added to "format" the cells look.
+The formatting could be kept separate from the cell values stored, then applied at the end of the bounded UI pipe.

 ## Documentation
 This project's documentation is generated with [Compodoc](https://compodoc.app/).
 You can view any time, online, right [here](http://ngexcel-demo.netlify.app/docs).